 SDTVs have an aspect ratio of 4:3 (also known as 4x3, 1.33:1, or standard).
-They are 33 per cent wider than they are tall.
+They are 33 percent wider than they are tall.

-HDTVs have an aspect ratio of 16:9 (16x9, 1.78:1, or widescreen), They are 78 per cent wider than tall.
+HDTVs have an aspect ratio of 16:9 (16x9, 1.78:1, or widescreen), They are 78 percent wider than tall.
 This allows a much wider viewing area to be displayed on the screen and more closely mimics how your eyes actually see the world.

 Sides of the original widescreen image are often cropped off and the focus rests on the centre portion of the frame of the scene.
 Important visual information towards the sides of the picture can be lost.

-Pan and scan
+Example of Pan and Scan

-A widescreen (16:9) TV can proportionately display a widescreen program.
+Anamorphic Widescreen is where a widescreen (16:9) TV can proportionately display a widescreen program.
 The original film format is squeezed horizontally to fit inside the almost-square screen space.